MAKAR190/MAKAR190/README.md

 - Integrating CMS systems and developing microservices with Node.js and Nest.js (modeling, API routes)

 ## 🌱 I’m currently learning...
-- Advanced TypeScript for scalable application development.
+- Shopify full headless integration
 - Exploring more about headless CMS like Sanity and GraphQL integrations.

 ## 👯 I’m looking to collaborate on...